ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS-PCS.md

 !!! tip "Rotate or set the password later"
     `DcvUbuntuPassword` is only consumed once during cloud-init on first boot.
 To change the password later (or to set one when the parameter was left blank), SSH into the login node and run `sudo passwd ubuntu`.

+!!! warning "DCV keyboard not responding?"
+    If the desktop accepts the mouse but no keyboard input, log out of the GNOME desktop session (top-right system menu → **Log Out**) and log back in.
+The DCV connection stays up, and typing works once the session restarts — no settings changes needed.

 ### 11. Verify the Slurm environment